fcapolini/modicumjs/README.md

 set(aka:String, v:any)
 ```

 Sets the textual value of a named text, if it exists.
+If `v` is null or undefined it sets an empty string.

 ```typescript
 setAttribute(aka:string, key:string, val?:string)